msetzu/marpee/pivottree/PivotTree.md

 <div class="column">

 On $f1$ score...
+- Pivot Tree selector is the best performing model
 - Pivot Tree works **better** as a pivot **selector than** a standalone **classifier**
 - Models built directly on data lag behind: good data matters